-- The office uses parent volunteers every morning with most parents volunteering 1 to 2 hours each week. - The Library/Media Center welcomes parent volunteers. - Many parents volunteer their time to drive students to various events such as sporting events, music events, etc. - During field trips, especially overnight field trips, parent chaperones accompany the group.
+- The Library/Media Center welcomes parent volunteers. - Many parents volunteer their time to drive students to various events such as sporting events, music events, etc. - During field trips, especially overnight field trips, parent chaperones accompany the group.

 Many parents and community groups volunteer to help us maintain and improve our athletic facilities and fields.
 Parents also volunteer to serve on our Site Council, Curriculum Council, and other advisory groups.